DaniloDjokic/glass-lewis-test/Readme.md

 The authentication configuration is seeded with a test user that you can use to login:

-- Username: admin
+- Username: Admin
-- Password: admin
+- Password: SecurePassword123

 Once logged in, you will be presented with a company listing screen